hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 Forgetting the little "I" is a sign of healthy and pure mind.
 A healthy child forgets its body.

-Sitâ — to say that she was pure is a blasphemy.
+Sitā — to say that she was pure is a blasphemy.
 She was purity itself embodied — the most beautiful character that ever lived on earth.

-A Bhakta should be like Sita before Râma.
+A Bhakta should be like Sita before Rāma.
 He might be thrown into all kinds of difficulties.
 Sita did not mind her sufferings; she centred herself in Rama.